ibm-cloud-docs/discovery/custom-config.md

 #### exclude_tags_completely
 {: #configref_exclude_completely}

-`"exclude_tags_completely" : array` - An array of HTML tag names that will be excluded.
+`"exclude_tags_completely" : array` - An array of HTML tag names that are excluded.
 This includes the tag, the content and any tag attributes that are defined.

 #### exclude_tags_keep_content
 {: #configref_exclude_tags_keep_content}

 `"exclude_tags_keep_content" : array` - An array of HTML tag names where the tag information is removed.
 This results in the HTML tag and any tag attributes being stripped.
 The content of the tag is not further stripped unless specified.
-For example if you specify `exclude_tags_keep_content` for the `span` HTML tag, then `<span class="info">Some <strong>Information</strong></span>` will be stripped to: `Some <strong>Information</strong>`
+For example if you specify `exclude_tags_keep_content` for the `span` HTML tag, then `<span class="info">Some <strong>Information</strong></span>` is stripped to: `Some <strong>Information</strong>`

 #### exclude_content
 {: #configref_exclude_content}